Why Haven’t I Heard of the Exempt Market Before?

 In addition, the changes that took place in the market in 2009 gave rise to a new entity called the “Exempt Market Dealer” or EMD, which further cemented the name.

-So, to be fair, the official name THE EXEMPT MARKET has really only been around for about 9 years.
+So, to be fair, the official name THE EXEMPT MARKET has really only been around for the last decade.

 Very Little Advertising